Getting a Mortgage With a Part-Time Job

 We know it's important for you to have complete confidence in our service, and trust that you're getting the best chance of mortgage approval at the best available rate.
 We guarantee to get your mortgage approved where others can't - or we'll give you £100*

-Generally speaking, if you do qualify for a mortgage, you should be able to borrow about 4 to 4.5 times your annual income, although for some applicants lenders are willing to stretch income multiples up to 5 times or even 6 times.
-For example, this means if your salary is £12,000, you could potentially borrow between £54,000 and £72,000.
+Generally speaking, if you do qualify for a mortgage, you should be able to borrow about 4 to 4.5 times your annual income.
+However, for some applicants, lenders are willing to stretch income multiples up to 5 times or even 6 times.
+For example, if your salary is £12,000, you could borrow between £54,000 and £72,000.

-Use our mortgage calculator to get an idea of what you might be able to borrow.
-You should note that this is for rough estimates only, and the many nuances that come with loan applications can’t be taken into consideration.
-It can provide a starting point though.
+Use our mortgage calculator to get an idea of what you can borrow.
+Please note that this is for rough estimates only, and the many nuances that come with loan applications can’t be taken into consideration.
+However, it can provide a starting point.

 Mortgage Affordability Calculator